kishan20-00/Spam-Classifier/README.md

    2. Tokenization
    3. Lemmatization & Stemming

-Also, In Modelling there are some methods and models:
+Also, In Modelling there are some Machine-Learning methods and models:
+   1. Train-test
+   2. Pipeline